 Ontario College Advanced Diploma | 7 semesters | Barrydowne Campus and Online

-A TSSA-registered, on-campus 2nd Class power plant with a wide variety of industrial-grade, power plant equipment.
-Curriculum that is endorsed by the Technical Standards and Safety Authority (TSSA).
+A TSSA-registered, on-campus power plant.
+Curriculum that is accredited by the Technical Standards and Safety Authority (TSSA).
 Graduates who meet with success on their exams and careers.
 Just a few of the reasons why Cambrian's Power Engineering Technology program - and our graduates - are in high demand.

 You'll gain theoretical and practical knowledge and skills in all aspects of power plant operation and maintenance, at the 4th Class level in first year, the 3rd Class level in second year, and the 2nd Class level in your final year.

 Subjects of instruction closely follow the Standardized Power Engineers Examination Committee (SOPEEC) syllabus and will help prepare you to challenge the Technical Standards and Safety Authority (TSSA) examinations required for certification as a 2nd Class Operating Engineer.

 - 3 years – 7 semesters

 - Year three (final year) consists of three semesters delivered fall/winter/fall.
 Entry to the final year of the program is possible at the beginning of each of the three semesters.

 - Full-time, day program endorsed by the Technical Standards and Safety Authority (TSSA).

 - Advanced level courses involving management of power plants, technical reports, and aspects which comply and exceed the Standardized Power Engineers Examination Committee (SOPEEC) 2nd Class syllabus